Updated on 1/27/2023 with current instructions, new images, and new product recommendations.

 3. Use a phone tracking app

-Tracking and recovery apps like Prey Anti Theft (free for iOS and Android) provide one place to track all of the mobile devices in your home, whether they run on iOS or Android (It covers Macs and PCs as well).
+Tracking and recovery apps like Prey provide one place to track all of the mobile devices in your home, whether they run on iOS or Android (It covers Macs, Chromebooks, and Windows PCs as well).
 Once you've installed the app on a device and created a Prey account, you're ready to start locating.

-Depending on your issue—loss or theft –you can set your device to respond in different ways when you notify Prey the phone is missing.
+Depending on your issue – loss or theft – you can set your device to respond in different ways when you notify Prey the phone is missing.
 First, the phone determines its location and sends it back with a time stamp and pictures taken with the phone's front and back cameras.
-Then you can have the phone sound an alarm, receive a text message that states the phone is lost or stolen or operate in stealth mode.
-You can also set up Control Zones, areas in your city that you'll be notified if the phone enters or leaves.
+Then you can have the phone sound an alarm, receive a text message that states the phone is lost or stolen, or operate in stealth mode.
+You can also set up Control Zones, areas in your city where you'll be notified if the phone enters or leaves.

 4. Use your smartwatch